Malpora

-Malpora, also known as Malpur, is a village in the Bomai block of Sopore tehsil of Baramulla district in the Kashmir Valley of Jammu and Kashmir, India.
+Malpora, also known as Malpur, is a village in the Sheeri block of Narvaw tehsil of Baramulla district in the Kashmir Valley of Jammu and Kashmir, India.
 It is approximately 12 km away from Baramulla town.
 The residents of Malpora are mostly from middle-class families with well-versed education.
 Kashmiri is the local language.

 Geography

 Malpora is situated Under the foothills of Mujnar Hills in the Narvaw Valley.
 This village is 13 kilometers away from Baramulla Town.